-The Executive Committee will be responsible for the following over and above the general management of the league:
+The Executive Board will be responsible for the following over and above the general management of the league:

-Nomination and appointments to all other board positions.
-Disciplinary committee (along with the Umpire Director)
+Nomination and appointments to all other board positions Disciplinary committee (along with the Umpire Director)

-The remaining board members will be considered Member Directors and will be agreed upon by the Executive Officers.
-Each of the members will have a defined role for one or multiple seasons and can hold the position for multiple years depending on the effectiveness of appointed person in this role.
+Executive Board Members will be elected to a two-year term with total tenure not to exceed three consecutive terms or six years in the same position.
+All Executive Board position elections shall be held at the October monthly meeting.

+In the event an Executive Board position becomes vacant, the remaining members of the Executive Board shall have the authority and responsibility to replace the vacated position with an interim member as soon as possible.
+The Interim Executive Board member shall be elected by the consensus of the remaining Executive Board Members and shall stand in office until the following October election.

 The following list of Member Directors are the current known positions, but are not limited to these roles and can be expanded by the Executive Board as needed.